 - How you’re too enthusiastic about working for the organization (and why).

-- How you will assist the organization in tackling its current issues.
-Improve a measurement, arrangement a cycle, and much more.
+- How you will assist the organization in tackling its current issues?
+Improve a measurement, arrangement of a cycle, and much more.

 I have the perfect range of abilities to dominate as a software developer.
 While I haven’t recently filled in as an individual partner, I fit the bill for the job.